 Another tremendously popular innovation, which first debuted on Crown Princess, is the Piazza.
-It was retrofitted onto several older ships, and it's being vastly expanded on Royal Princess (2013) and Regal Princess (2014).
+It was retrofitted onto several older ships, and vastly expanded on Royal Princess, Regal Princess and Majestic Princess.
 Loosely modeled after the custom of Italian towns as a place to gather, Princess' version, spanning three decks, offers a variety of temptations that include spontaneous performances, a wine bar, shops, and casual eateries like Alfredo's pizza and the 24-hour International Cafe for sandwiches, pastries and snacks.

 Princess ships also feature expansive spas and fitness facilities, kids clubs that serve ages 3 to 17, and entertainment venues like casinos, discos and nightclubs.
 Beyond the main restaurants, the ships offer a mix of culinary themes from the New Orleans-inspired Bayou Cafe on Island and Coral Princess to the popular Sabatini's, serving Italian fare.
 (Restaurants vary by ship class.)

-Its Sun Class ships, which include Sun Princess, Dawn Princess, Sea Princess, Coral Princess and Island Princess, carry 1,950 to 1,970 passengers.
+Its Sun Class ships, which include Sun Princess, Dawn Princess, Sea Princess carry 1,950 to 1,970 passengers.
 These days, they're considered medium-sized ships, with some of Princess' contemporary innovations, such as a high percentage of balcony cabins, a handful of alternative eateries and expanded kids clubs.

-When Grand Princess, the cruise line's first Grand Class ship, was launched in 1998, it heralded a new era for Princess.
+When Grand Princess launched, it heralded a new era (and class) for Princess.
 Successors, ranging from Caribbean Princess and Crown Princess to Sapphire Princess and Ruby Princess hold between 2,594 and 3,080 passengers.
-Innovations that debuted with this class of ships (and that were later expanded to others) include MUTS, the Sanctuary adults-only sun deck, and the controversial jutting-out balconies of its mini-suites.
+Innovations that debuted with this class of ships (and that were later expanded to others) include Movies Under the Stars, the Sanctuary adults-only sun deck, and the controversial jutting-out balconies of the mini-suites.

-Princess' newest series of ships, the Royal Class, debuts in mid-June 2013 with 3,600-passenger Royal Princess.
-A nearly identical sibling, Regal Princess, will launch in spring 2014.
+Princess' newest series of ships, the Royal Class, includes three nearly identical siblings: Royal Princess, Regal Princess and Majestic Princess.
 Signature features of this newest ship evolution include an expanded Piazza; the first-ever SeaWalk, a cantilevered, glass-enclosed walkway; and an interactive television studio called Princess Live!.

-Because they're more exotically minded, the line's pair of smaller ships -- Pacific Princess and Ocean Princess -- cater more to mature travelers who want longer itineraries, more offbeat ports of call and fewer family-friendly elements.
+Because it's more exotically minded, Pacific Princess caters to more mature travelers who want longer itineraries, more offbeat ports of call and fewer family-friendly elements.